lmc2179/lmc2179.github.io/drafts/sympy.md

 - What are the moments of this distribution?
 How do the mean and variance of the distribution depend on $s$?
 - How might we estimate $s$ from some data?
 If we knew the relationship between the first moment and $s$, we could use the [Method of Moments](https://en.wikipedia.org/wiki/Method_of_moments_(statistics)) for this univariate distribution.

 Scipy lets us do all of these numerically (using functions like `mean()`, `var()`, and `fit(data)`).
-However, answering the above gives us some intuition about how the distribution behaves more generally, and could be the starting point for further analysis like computing the standard errors of $s$.
+However, computing closed-form expressions for the above gives us some intuition about how the distribution behaves more generally, and could be the starting point for further analysis like computing the standard errors of $s$.

 The scipy docs tell us that the PDF is: